 When is Yard Waste Collected?

-We’ll let you know when your yard waste pick up is scheduled so you can get out there and have the best Spring yard clean up ever.
-If you’re not currently getting GarbageDay notifications, end the guesswork and sign up here.
+GarbageDay sends you yard waste pick up reminders based on your city’s schedule.
+We’ll let you know when the first and last pick ups are coming up so you can get out there and have the best spring yard clean up ever.
+If you’re not currently getting GarbageDay yard waste reminders and tips, download the free app and make sure you select the option in Settings.